How can we help you?

 These are a selection of some common questions that patients have.
 If your question isn't answered here, please contact our office.
 It's important to us that our patients understand their dental care.

-At this time during the COVID-19 pandemic, every person who enters this building MUST WEAR A MASK.
+At this time during the COVID-19 pandemic, even if you are fulling vaccinated, every person who enters this building MUST WEAR A MASK.
 This includes all employees, patients, and vendors.
 Patients will be required to wear a mask from the time that they enter the building until we are ready to work in the mouth during the scheduled procedure.
 If you do not have a mask, one will be provided to you.

 If you refuse to wear a mask, then we kindly ask you to postpone your dental appointment to allow for other patients to be seen as we do our best to accommodate all of our patients in the safest possible manner.